EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Related Work

-All the aforementioned hand-only estimation methods suffer from a critical limitation: the excessive number of degrees of freedom.
+\mypara{Motion Prior Model In Pose Estimation} All the aforementioned hand-only estimation methods suffer from a critical limitation: the excessive number of degrees of freedom.
 Due to this high dimensionality, these methods are highly sensitive to various noises, causing hand orientation and positional drift, depth ambiguity, and even left–right hand misclassification.
 These issues fundamentally hinder stable world-space hand mesh reconstruction.

-VPoser~\cite{pavlakos2019expressive} trains a pose prior neural network using large-scale MoCap data to constrain the SMPL-X~\cite{pavlakos2019expressive} parameters, better conforming to the statistical regularities of human motion.
-RoHM~\cite{zhang2024rohm} utilizes diffusion model to implicitly leverage data-driven motion priors.
-LatentHOI~\cite{li2025latenthoi}, DiffHOI~\cite{ye2023diffusion} and G-HOP~\cite{ye2024g} also train diffusion models to provide priors for HOI generation and reconstruction.

-Similarly, we construct a decoupled prior model, including a motion diffusion model and a HOI diffusion model, to learn the whole-body pose prior and HOI prior.
-The whole-body pose explicitly utilizes egocentric prior, constraining hands by arms that conform to the laws of motion.
+Some motion prior models have been proposed to constrain the action representation within a reasonable range.
+VPoser~\cite{pavlakos2019expressive} trains a pose prior network on large-scale MoCap data to constrain SMPL-X~\cite{pavlakos2019expressive} parameters, aligning with human motion statistics.
+RoHM~\cite{zhang2024rohm}, LatentHOI~\cite{li2025latenthoi}, DiffHOI~\cite{ye2023diffusion}, and G-HOP~\cite{ye2024g} leverage diffusion models as priors for motion or HOI generation and reconstruction.
+Similarly, we construct decoupled diffusion prior models, including a body motion diffusion model and an HOI diffusion model, to learn the upper-body pose prior and HOI prior.
+The upper-body pose explicitly utilizes the egocentric prior, constraining hands by body that conform to the laws of motion.